esotericpig/jeso/README.md

 [BotBuddy](src/main/java/com/esotericpig/jeso/botbuddy/BotBuddy.java) is a simple wrapper around [java.awt.Robot](https://docs.oracle.com/javase/8/docs/api/java/awt/Robot.html).

+**Warning** for **Linux** users:
+> On Wayland, Java's Robot will not work.
+You will need to either use X11 or XWayland, until either OpenJDK or Wayland is fixed.

 For one example, it can be used for moving the mouse and pasting in text.

 - It can automate tedious tasks that a website/program has not implemented yet, such as inputting a CSV file into a website, row by row.